IMC-UAS-Krems/c-assignment-template/README.md

 # Operating Systems
 ## C programming assignment

-Write a C program that complies withe following requirements:
+Write a C program that complies with the following requirements:

 1. When the program is called with a number of arguments different from 2, the code will output the following text to the standard output: